-Taking a tour is a fantastic and easy way to soak in the sights of Scotland, and there's so much to choose from.
+Taking a tour is a fantastic and easy way to take in the sights of Scotland, and there's so much to choose from.
 Whether you're looking an expert led walking tour, an in depth multi-day tour, or even a bespoke private tour, there's something to suit.
 Let us inspire you with some of the fantastic sights and attractions in Scotland and what tours you can take to see and learn about these amazing locations.

 If you're a little short on time during your visit to Glasgow, why not take a tour of Loch Lomond and The Trossachs to see the Highlands in miniature?
-You can take to the water with Sweeney's Cruise Co. take you on the loch in their range of luxury boats; whilst both Rabbies and Timberbush Tours will take you on half day or full day tours straight from Glasgow, where you'll be able to see the postcard views of the loch, stroll around the picturesque loch-side towns for some lunch, and even fit in a visit to Stirling Castle or Glengoyne Distillery for a truly Scottish experience.
+You can take to the water with Sweeney's Cruise Co. take you on the loch in their range of luxury boats; whilst both Rabbies and Timberbush Tours will take you on half day or full day tours straight from Glasgow, where you'll be able to see the postcard views of the loch, stroll around the picturesque loch-side towns for some lunch, and even fit in a visit to Glengoyne Distillery for a truly Scottish experience.

 Looking for a do-it-all tour?
 Consider a trip around Oban, Glencoe, and the West Highland Castles.
 Both Timberbush Tours and Discover Scotland offer a guided journey around the natural beauty of the West Highlands, taking in the beautiful harbour town of Oban, the dramatic Glencoe, and the historic sites of Kilchurn Castle, one of the most photographed castles in the country!